 Higher quality scores help advertisers gain a higher position in SERPs.
 When you have a higher Quality Score, you can get a higher ad rank than an advertiser who may have a higher bid but has a lower Quality Score.

 - Expected clickthrough rate: The expected CTR determines whether your keyword is likely to get a user to click your ads.
 Google Ads takes into account the past performance of keywords based on your ad’s position.
 Both ad platforms provide an expected CTR for a keyword of your campaign based on the assumption that the search term will match that keyword exactly.

 - Ad relevance: Ad relevance is a status that measures the message match between your keyword and your ad.
 For example, Google and Bing determine if someone searching for a keyword you’ve bid on sees your ad is relevant to the search query.

-- Landing page experience: Both Google and Bing measure landing page experience by determining how relevant your landing page is to your ad, and how much it relates to the user’s search term.
-The landing page experience status describes whether the landing page provided a good experience for the visitor who landed on the page after clicking the ad.
+- post-click landing page experience: Both Google and Bing measure post-click landing page experience by determining how relevant your post-click landing page is to your ad, and how much it relates to the user’s search term.
+The post-click landing page experience status describes whether the post-click landing page provided a good experience for the visitor who landed on the page after clicking the ad.

 Now, onto YouTube advertising metrics…

 CPV measures how much you spend each time a user engages with your ad on YouTube or views it for at least 30 seconds (or the entire duration if it’s shorter than 30 seconds).
 Fortunately, advertisers are in control of bids because you can make adjustments as necessary and you will never pay more for a view than your bid amount.